Continuous integration (CI) jobs in Gearset can be set up to compare a git branch to a target org.

 Standard CI jobs in Gearset will compare all the metadata (restricted by the metadata filter you've selected for that CI job) that is in the environments, and (depending on the difference types you've specified in the settings) deploy typically all the new and changed items (and optionally deletions) to the target org.

-However, we realise that not everyone is able to adhere to best practice.
-Imagine you just made a commit to your git branch, and the commit only contains the Account
+However, imagine you just made a commit to your git branch, and the commit only contains the Account custom object, and you want to automatically deploy this to the target org...

-but you don’t want to deploy all the differences between the two environments
+• but you don’t want to deploy all the differences between the two environments

-but you don’t want the hassle of reconfiguring your metadata filter on the CI job to pinpoint the change you made
+• but you don’t want the hassle of reconfiguring your metadata filter on the CI job to pinpoint the change you made

-but you don’t want to wait ages to compare the whole set of metadata (sometimes your CI job may run too slowly to be able to take advantage of validating PRs)
+• but you don’t want to wait ages to compare the whole set of metadata (sometimes your CI job may run too slowly to be able to take advantage of validating PRs)

 Now you can get around this with the delta CI feature.

-your latest commit in your git source and
+• your latest commit in your Git source and

-filtering still applies in this case, so make sure the delta changes you are making to git branch is within the metadata filter types.
+The metadata filter and the package.xml filtering still applies in this case, so make sure the delta changes you are making to git branch are within the metadata filter specified in your CI job settings.

 All git providers are supported for this feature, including custom git connections.